SolitaryRoad.com

 ostracizes a person for his inhibitions against doing wrong ---

 for standing true to the highest within him.
-It's mind is
+Its mind is

 controlled by Satan and the forces of evil.
 Must one then sell